 If you forgot to take your stroller to Japan or if you don’t want to travel with your stroller, there’s still a solution to have a stroller in Japan during your stay.
 It is possible, of course, to buy a stroller in Japan, but parents who tried that option didn’t find cheap strollers that could serve this purpose.

 The best option, in my opinion, is to rent a stroller in Japan and then return it at the end of your stay.

 The service couldn’t be easier.
-You just have to rent the stroller online with Klook for example, and tell the number of days you need it.
+You just have to rent the stroller online with Klook, and tell the number of days you need it.
 You will have to indicate your hotel address and the date of arrival so that they can send you the stroller just before your arrival.
 It is possible to receive the stroller in the following cities at the moment:

 At the end of your stay, you just have to return the stroller using the address label they gave you.

-For more detail about renting a stroller in Japan check Klook’s page for this service.
+For more detail about renting a stroller in Japan check the Klook’s page for this service.

 If you decide to take your stroller to Japan, you have to keep in mind a few things.
 Not all strollers are the same, so you have to pick one that will fit your needs in Japan.

 This is one of the first things you want to check before taking the stroller with you to Japan.
 As you know, airplanes have limited cabin space, so you will have to check in your stroller most of the time.
 Don’t worry, in almost every airline company, strollers are not subject to checked baggage restrictions, but it will be better for you if your stroller is not a huge one and if it can fold correctly.
 Also, it is better to have a case to check in the stroller, otherwise, it will be put in a plastic bag most of the time.